 3. Leverage Your Experts

 Another resource to build a project budget is to tap those who have experience and knowledge—be they mentors, other project managers or experts in the field.
 Reaching out to those who have created rough order of magnitude estimates and budgets can help you stay on track and avoid unnecessary pitfalls.

 4. Confirm Accuracy

 Once you have your budget, you’re not done.
-You want to take a look at it and make sure your figures are accurate.
-During the project is not the time to find a typo.
+You want to look at it and ensure your figures are accurate.
+You can use our project budget proposal template for this process.
 You can also seek those experts and other project team members to check the budget and make sure it’s right.

 5. Baseline and Re-Baseline the Budget

 Your project budget is the baseline by which you’ll measure your project’s progress once it has started.
-It is a tool to gauge the variance of the project.
-But, as stated above, you’ll want to re-baseline as changes occur in your project.
+It’s a tool to gauge the variance of the project.
+But, as stated, you’ll want to re-baseline as changes occur in your project.
 Once the change control board approves any change you need to re-baseline.

 6. Update in Real Time

 Speaking of changes, the sooner you know about them, the better.
-If your software isn’t cloud-based and updating as soon as your team changes its status, then you’re wasting valuable and expensive time.
+If your project planning software isn’t cloud-based and updating as soon as your team changes its status, then you’re wasting valuable and expensive time.

 7. Get on Track